sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Debugging.md

 <br>

+## To debug Blazor WebAssembly applications, use browser development tools or Visual Studio IDEs.

+_Blazor WebAssembly_ applications can be debugged using the following tools:
+- Browser development tools in Edge (version 80 or later) and Chrome (version 70 or later)
+- Visual Studio Integrated development environments (IDEs)
+<br><br><br>

 ### To Log or print comments during code execution, use `Console.Write` and `Console.WriteLine`.

 Similar to `console.log` in JavaScript, Blazor applications can use `Console.Write` and `Console.WriteLine` to log or print comments during execution.